AzizFacilex/Rasky/README.md

 ## Status

 This project is no longer under active development and is not being actively maintained.
-It has been replaced by another project that offers better features and functionality.
+It will be replaced by another project that offers better features and functionality.

 ## Technologies Used